-- 1) Transportation and Parking - a.
-Ground Transportation
+- a.
+Transportation and Parking - 1) Ground Transportation

-Taxi, airport shuttle, ride sharing services, trains, buses, etc. which exceed \$3.50 must be supported by a receipt.
-Reimbursement for tips is only allowed when Subrecipients have a written policy that allows for such. b.
-Air Travel c.
-Automobile Rental d.
-Parking
+The actual reasonable cost of ground transportation is allowable/reimbursable when appropriate under the Grant Subaward.
+Taxi, airport shuttle, ride sharing services, trains, buses, etc. which exceed \$10.00 must be supported by a receipt.
+Reimbursement for tips is only allowed when Subrecipients have a written policy that allows for such.

+2) Air Travel